I've had my period for three straight months!

 - Menstrual bleeding that soaks through one or more sanitary pads or tampons every hour for several consecutive hours

 - Disruption of a woman's usual lifestyle activities

 - Pain in the lower abdominal area during a period

 Possible causes of menorrhagia include:

 A health care provider can help you consider your symptoms, determine a diagnosis, and discuss a treatment plan that will work for you.
-Students at Columbia can make an appointment with their primary care provider by calling x4-2284 or logging on to Open Communicator.
 Having bleeding for such a long time may be frustrating or concerning; fortunately seeing a health care provider can help get you on the track toward an effective treatment and more regular cycles.
 Take care,